Automating the ACE-V process

 - Comparison: The examiner analyses characteristic attributes of the fingerprints (the physical features such as recurves, deltas, creases, and scars).
 S/he identifies conformities between the found and the known latent prints.
 Known prints are often collected from victims; others present at the scene or through a search of one or more fingerprint databases, such as the FBI's Integrated Automated Fingerprint Identification System (IAFIS) or the Office of Biometric Identity Management's IDENT.

 - Evaluation: the examiner decides if the prints are from the same source (identification or individualization), different sources (exclusion), or are inconclusive.

 - Verification: If an identification is made, the conclusion must be verified by another fingerprint examiner.
-This step ensures the objective application of the method and confirms the results of the first technician.
+This step ensures the method's objective application and confirms the first technician's results.
 The second examiner may also verify the suitability of determinations made in the analysis phase.

 *In particular, he coined the term ridgeology in 1982.
 He wrote a fundamental text on the subject, Quantitative-Qualitative Friction Ridge Analysis.
 He published detailed discussions of ridgeology methods, including poroscopy, edgeoscopy, pressure distortion, and problem print analysis.